 Many joys in the Lord

-“While I was at Stellenbosch University in Cape Town, I was busy serving millions of marginalized and liminal Ethiopian diaspora2 in many towns and rural areas of South Africa.
-The people are marginalized and liminal in many ways.
+“While I was at Stellenbosch University in Cape Town, I was busy serving millions of marginalised and liminal Ethiopian diaspora2 in many towns and rural areas of South Africa.
+The people are marginalised and liminal in many ways.
 I used to go to several towns and provinces during those five years to teach them in my mother toungue and to preach in the common language they understand.
 Finally, following the same Jesus, I have returned to my former ministry in Ethiopia although it is hard for me and my young family for many reasons.